-The Statue of Liberty in Dauphin County
+The Statue of Liberty near Harrisburg

 This replica of the Statue of Liberty sits in the middle of the Susquehanna River, just north of Harrisburg, along route 322/22 (It is also visible from Route 11/15 on the western shore of the river).
 The fact that it doesn’t cause daily accidents along this busy highway is quite remarkable, as it seems more drivers look at it than the road while passing by.

 The statue is actually the second one at that location.
 The first was made of plywood and Venetian blinds and was put in place in 1986 by a secretive group of local citizens.
 After it was washed away by a flood six years later, the second, larger, statue was put in place in 1997.

 In recent years, the statue’s sash has been painted pink which makes it even easier to spot amongst the river’s rocks.

 Until I visited the area, I had no idea that Zippo Lighters are made in Bradford, Pennsylvania.
 And, even though I’ve never owned one, I took the time to visit their museum on the outskirts of town.